Tomislav Domazet-Lošo: Controversy

 Tomislav was summoned to appear in front of the Ethical board of the Institut Ruđer Bošković to defend his unscientific claims about the Covid-19 and generally mRNA vaccines he publicly expressed.
-His interpretaion of the vaccine was that it was Satanistic, and recommended prayers and confessions as a cure.
+His interpretation of the vaccine was that it was Satanistic, and recommended prayers and confessions as a cure.
 He refused this claiming the whole process infringes upon his religious rights.